JafarovAli/Translator/README.md

-# English to Azerbaijani Translation Game
+# English to Azerbaijani Translation

 ## Overview
 This is a simple console-based English-to-Azerbaijani translation game written in C#.
 The program loads a dictionary from a text file and randomly selects an English word for the user to translate.
 The user inputs their answer, and the program checks if the translation is correct.